windopper/n-puzzle-solver/README.md

-# n-puzzle-solver
+# flow-free-solver
-implementing and analyzing A* to efficiently solve the n-puzzle problem
+implementing and analyzing A* to efficiently solve the flow-free problem